chhylp123/BitMapperBS/README.md

 ### Changelog ###

+(9) March 8, 2019: version 1.0.0.9 released.
+    >> Fixed the bug that may happened with old version of G++.

 (8) January 17, 2019: version 1.0.0.8 released.

     >>Added support of BitMapperBS to report the statistical information of read alignment into file.